plenoptic-org/plenoptic/docs/tutorials/models/portilla_simoncelli/ps_intro.md

 plt.rcParams["figure.dpi"] = 72
 ```

-The simplest definition is a repeating visual pattern.
+The simplest definition of a texture is a repeating visual pattern.
 Textures encompass a wide variety of images, including natural patterns such as bark or fur, artificial ones such as brick, and computer-generated ones such as the Julesz patterns ([Julesz 1978](https://link.springer.com/article/10.1007/BF00336998), [Yellot 1993](https://opg.optica.org/josaa/abstract.cfm?uri=josaa-10-5-777)).
 Below we load some examples.

-The Portilla-Simoncelli model was developed to measure the statistical properties of visual textures.
-Metamer synthesis was used (and can be used) in conjunction with the Portilla-Simoncelli texture model to demonstrate the necessity of different properties of the visual texture.
-Throughout the notebooks in this section, we will use some of these example textures to demonstrate aspects of the Portilla-Simoncelli model.

 ```{code-cell} ipython3
 # Load and display a set of visual textures